nuztalgia/qibot/.github/DEVELOPER_CERTIFICATE.md

 # Developer Certificate of Origin

-We respect intellectual property rights and want to make sure all incoming contributions are correctly attributed and licensed.
+We respect intellectual property rights and want to make sure that all incoming contributions are correctly attributed and licensed.
 The Developer Certificate of Origin (or "DCO" for short) is a lightweight mechanism to help us do this.
 In essence, the DCO ensures that every contribution to this project:

-1) Is authored by the contributor, and/or
+1) Is originally authored by the person contributing it, and/or
-2) Is submitted with the understanding that the contributor has the appropriate rights to do so.
+2) Is submitted with the understanding that the person contributing it has the appropriate rights to do so.

-The full text of the DCO can be found [below](#dco-v11---full-text) or at its official source: <http://developercertificate.org>
+The full text of the DCO can be found [below](#dco-v11-full-text) or at its official source: <http://developercertificate.org>

 ## Our Process